-The IRDiRC Executive Committee is composed of one representative per funding body, or group of funders (for the small funders), representatives of patient umbrella organisations, and the Chairs of each of the three Scientific Committees.
+The IRDiRC Executive Committee is composed of one representative per funding body, or group of funders (for small funders), representatives of patient umbrella organisations, the Chairs of each of the three Scientific Committees, and the Project Coordinator of the Scientific Secretariat.
 These individuals are nominated and appointed according to the following principles:

-• IRDiRC Funding Bodies
+IRDiRC Funding Bodies

-To be considered as an IRDiRC funding member, the funding body should commit a minimum of \$10 million US over 5 years of future funding of research projects/programmes contributing towards IRDiRC objectives.
+To be considered as an IRDiRC funding member, the funding body should commit a minimum of US\$ 10 million over 5 years of future funding of research projects/programmes contributing towards IRDiRC objectives.

 Each funding body can nominate one representative to the Executive Committee.
-Previous investments since 1 Jan 2010 contributing to IRDiRC objectives should also be disclosed to IRDiRC to help enable networking of presently active research teams.
+Previous investments since 1 January 2010 contributing to IRDiRC objectives should also be disclosed to IRDiRC to enable networking of presently active research teams.